Union of Soviet Writers

 The aim of the Union was to achieve party and state control in the field of literature.
 For professional writers, membership of the Union became effectively obligatory, and non-members had much more limited opportunities for publication.
 The result was that exclusion from the Union meant a virtual ban on publication.
 However, the history of the Union of Writers also saw cases of voluntary self-exclusion from its cadre.
-Thus, Vasily Aksenov, Semyon Lipkin, and Inna Lisnyanskaya left the Union of Writers in a show of solidarity after the exclusion of Victor Yerofeev and Yevgeny Popov in punishment for self-publishing.
+Thus, Vasily Aksyonov, Semyon Lipkin, and Inna Lisnyanskaya left the Union of Writers in a show of solidarity after the exclusion of Viktor Yerofeyev and Yevgeny Popov in punishment for self-publishing.

-Andrei Zhdanov gave the opening address to the first Soviet Writers' Congress in August 1934, stating the "tendentious" purpose of literature as forming Marxist ideology in the minds of Soviets and illustrating the centrality of ideologically-pure literature to the Soviet and Stalinist project:
+Andrei Zhdanov gave the opening address to the First Congress of Soviet Writers in August 1934, stating the "tendentious" purpose of literature as forming Marxist ideology in the minds of Soviets and illustrating the centrality of ideologically-pure literature to the Soviet and Stalinist project:

 After the end of the Soviet Union, the Union of Soviet Writers was divided into separate organizations for each of the post-Soviet states.
 The Russian section was transformed into the Union of Russian Writers.